This article will document some of the most common reasons given by Muslims for Islam's veracity, and offers a short response to each one.

 Anyone who engages with Muslims on the popular level will find that one of the most common proofs that they submit for the truthfulness of Islam - no doubt something they personally find very compelling - are variations of the following:

-Firstly, I don't grant either of these claims - at least not without asterisks.
-There are not anywhere near 2 billion Muslims, and Islam spreads via birthrates, not conversions by intelligent, rational adults.
-This is almost ubiquitously stated in all of the studies that they will link to in order to validate their claim.
+Firstly, neither of these claims can be granted - at least not without asterisks.
+There are not anywhere near 2 billion Muslims, and Islam spreads via birthrates, not conversions by educated, rational adults.
+This is almost ubiquitously stated in all of the studies that Muslims will link to in order to validate their claim.

 For example: